Apple Stock: I Started Selling Once I Faced A Reality Check (NASDAQ:AAPL)

 How Apple Started My Portfolio

 The stock that marked the start of my investing journey was Apple (NASDAQ:AAPL).
-It was a month before I married, when I was receiving some extra cash as wedding
+It was a month before I married, when I was receiving some extra cash as wedding gifts, and I decided to start managing

 The stock that marked the start of my investing journey was Apple (NASDAQ:AAPL).
-It was a month before I married, when I was receiving some extra cash as wedding
+It was a month before I married, when I was receiving some extra cash as wedding gifts, and I decided to start managing

 Analyst’s Disclosure:I/we have a beneficial long position in the shares of AAPL, OTIS, GOOGL, AMZN either through stock ownership, options, or other derivatives.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.